Diablo 4 Infernal Hordes Overview

 Best Boon & Banes combinations for Aether farming

-• Hellbornes - Probably the easiest and most reliable way to farm Burning Aether, Hellbornes are easier to kill compared to Aether Lords.
+- Hellbornes - Probably the easiest and most reliable way to farm Burning Aether, Hellbornes are easier to kill compared to Aether Lords.
 Obtaining the "Summoned Hellborne" Bane early is a top priority, as it will allow Aetheric Events to spawn Hellbornes, while also making the event more common than others.
 Other good Bane combos are "Surging Hellborne" and "Exalted Hordes", raising the potential of this strategy.

-• Aether Fiends - Very similar to Hellborne strategy, Aether Fiends are the same difficulty as Hellbornes, while also spawning in groups.
-Banes & Boons we should look for here are "Exalted Hordes" & "Exalted Elites" for stacking, while "Surging Elites" & "Unstoppable Elites" are beneficial, but not required.
+- Aether Fiends - Very similar to Hellborne strategy, Aether Fiends are the same difficulty as Hellbornes, while also spawning in groups.
+Banes & Boons we should look for here are "Exalted Hordes"

 "Surging Elites" should be the main priority, as it allows more elites to spawn, including Aether Fiends, while also making Aether Fiends more common in Aetheric Events.
-If you can't find "Surging Elites" early, the next best one is "Exalted hordes", being almost as effective.
+If you can't find "Surging Elites" early, the next best one is "Exalted hordes", being almost as effective. - Aether Lords - Even if they are harder to kill, the Aether Lords are a very strong contender to the best farming strategy.

-• Aether Lords - Even if they are harder to kill, the Aether Lords are a very strong contender to the best farming strategy.
 The best Bane & Boon to look for is "Summoned Lords", being required early in the run.
-This combined with "Exalted Hordes" ensures good spawn rates, while "Teeming Masses" & "Bursting Masses" increase the chance of spawning even more Aether Lords.
+This combined with "Exalted Hordes" ensures good spawn rates, while

-• Pure Luck - Considering the three Banes & Boons are chosen randomly at the end of each wave, you cannot ensure that you'll be able to replicate any of the strategies mentioned above.
+"Bursting Masses" can be stacked, so you can start each wave with multiple Aetheric Masses and spawn Aether Lords from each of them.
+The only problem with this strategy is that "Summoned Lords" & "Teeming Masses" are rare Boons, being less likely to be found. - Pure Luck - Considering the three Banes & Boons are chosen randomly at the end of each wave, you cannot ensure that you'll be able to replicate any of the strategies mentioned above.
 While not being a strategy, being lucky will play a big part in how efficient you can be while farming Burning Aether.

 The Fell Council